Leena La Bianca

 Leena or Leena La Bianca (born January 5, 1963) is a former pornographic actress.

 Early life

-She grew up in Denver, Colorado.
-She began in the amateur side of the pornography industry before moving to California to become a full-time pornographic actress, with her professional pornographic debut in a movie also entitled Leena (1992). self-titled professional debut film, reviewed by Thomas McMahon, Adult Video News, December 1992.
+Born in Italy, she grew up in Denver, Colorado.
+She began in the amateur side of the pornography industry before moving to California to become a full-time pornographic actress, making her professional pornographic debut in a movie titled Leena (1992).

 Career

 She has appeared in the Showtime cable series Sherman Oaks (1995) and softcore B-movies, such as Other Men's Wives (1996) and Femalien (1996).
 She has also acted in theater in the 1996 play Sweet Hostage and in 1998, she was in The Actors' Gang play, Steeltown.